sbt/sbt-github-actions/README.md

 Note that the generative functionality is *optional* and doesn't need to be used if undesired.

 An example of how this "source of truth" pattern differs between the two plugins can be seen with `crossScalaVersions`.
 With sbt-travisci, the `crossScalaVersions` and `scalaVersion` settings are populated from the `scala:` key in **.travis.yml**.
-However, with sbt-github-actions, the `scala:` entry in the job `matrix:` is populated from the `Global / crossScalaVersions` key in your **build.sbt**.
+However, with sbt-github-actions, the `scala:` entry in the job `matrix:` is populated from the `ThisBuild / crossScalaVersions` key in your **build.sbt**.

 ## Usage